Dental Office Patient Forms

 If you are unable to keep an appointment, we ask that you kindly provide us with at least 48 hours notice.
 This courtesy, on your part, will make it possible to give your appointment to another patient.

-All major credit cards, check, cash.
-Affordable, interest free monthly payment plans through CareCredit
+We accept all major credit cards, check and cash at our NYC dental office.
+Affordable, interest free monthly payment plans through CareCredit are available.

 Things to bring to every appointment: